mato/opam-rumprun/README.md

 # Example: MirageOS on bare metal

-The following examples require that you install the MirageOS package:
+The following examples require that you install the MirageOS package.

+*Please note:* The MirageOS package is currently on version `2.5.0+rumprun` as the rumprun-specific changes have not yet been upstreamed.
+You will need to pin your installation of Mirage to this specific version. *Using a separate OPAM switch is recommended.*

 ````
+    opam pin add mirage 2.5.0+rumprun
     opam install mirage
     (...)
     ∗  installed mirage.2.5.0+rumprun